 The intentional burning of a house, a commercial building, or any other structure does not only result in costly repairs, but it is also inherently dangerous and can lead to serious injury or even death.
 Furthermore, it is not only the occupants of the structure who are put at risk when a fire is started.
 You will also have endangered any attending first responders, such as fire department personnel, emergency medics, and police officers that have a duty to save anyone who is trapped inside.
 Due to the serious nature of this crime, if you have been accused of arson in North Port or anywhere in Florida, and someone was injured, you must seek the counsel of an experienced criminal defense attorney as soon as possible.

-The arson defense attorneys at The Law Place have helped countless people that have found themselves facing severe penalties for serious crimes, including arson.
+The North Port arson attorneys at The Law Place have helped countless people that have found themselves facing severe penalties for serious crimes, including arson.
 By combining our many years of experience working in Florida courts, we can ensure that your rights are protected and you are given the best shot at a positive outcome in your case.
 We know how to handle tough cases, so call us today for a free consultation at (941) 444-4444.
 Phone lines are open 24/7.

 According to Florida Statute 806.01, arson is the “willful damage to a structure by fire or explosion, either illegally or during the commission of another felony.”
 A structure can be an enclosed area or building with a roof, any portable building, as well as tents, vehicles, and watercraft.
 You can also be charged with arson if you intentionally start a fire that results in damage to any surrounding property.
 The law regarding the crime of arson can be found under: